-Key Audit Matter How our audit addressed the key audit matter Intangible assets Refer to Note 13 As at 30 June 2021, the Group has an intangible asset balance of \$2,594,630 which comprises intangible assets not yet available for use and other intangible assets.
-Under AASB 136 Impairment of Assets , intangible assets not yet available for use are subject to an annual impairment test and other intangible assets are subject to an impairment test should indicators of impairment arise.
-We considered this to be a key audit matter as it involves complex matters involving subjectivity and judgement, it is material to the users' understanding of the financial statements as a whole and it required significant auditor attention and communication with those charged with governance.
-Our audit procedures included but were not limited to the following: Obtained an understanding of the key controls associated with the preparation of the value-in-use calculation used to assess the recoverable amount of the intangible assets; Critically evaluated management's methodology used in the value-in-use calculation and the basis for key assumptions including the discount rate used; Assessed the value-in-use calculation for consistency with accounting standards requirements; Compared key assumptions in forecast cash flows to historical results and, where these were materially different, we critically reviewed the basis for differing future expectations; Considered whether the assets comprising the cash-generating unit had been correctly allocated; Compared the value-in-use to the carrying amount of assets comprising the cash-generating unit; Performed sensitivity analyses around the key inputs used in the cash flow forecasts and the headroom impact on the value-in-use calculation; Reviewed the mathematical accuracy of the net present value calculation; and Assessed the appropriateness of the disclosures included in the relevant notes to the financial report.
+Under AASB 136 Impairment of Assets, intangible assets not yet available for use are subject to an annual impairment test and other intangible assets are subject to an impairment test should indicators of impairment arise.

+We considered this to be a key audit matter as it involves subjectivity and judgement, it is material to the users' understanding of the financial statements as a whole and it required significant auditor attention and communication with those charged with governance.

+- assess the recoverable amount of the intangible assets; - Critically evaluated management's methodology used in the value-in-use calculation and the basis for key assumptions including the discount rate; - Assessed the value-in-use calculation for consistency with accounting standards requirements; - Compared key assumptions in forecast cash flows to historical results and, where these were materially different, we critically reviewed the basis for differing future expectations; - Considered whether the assets comprising the cash-generating unit had been correctly allocated; - Compared the value-in-use to the carrying amount of assets comprising the cash-generating unit; - Performed sensitivity analyses around the key inputs used and the headroom impact on the value-in-use calculation; - Ensured any additions met the criteria for recognition; - Ensured amortisation had been correctly applied and the amortisation rate adopted was reasonable; - Reviewed the mathematical accuracy of the net present value calculation; and - Assessed the appropriateness of the disclosures included in the relevant notes to the financial report.